icgc-dcc/dcc-cm/ansible/README.md

 | # CPU | 8 |
 | Storage | 160GB |

-#### Hadoop and Cloudera

-Be aware that during setup of the hadoop cluster timeouts could occur, such as waiting for the Cloudera manager to come up.
-Generally, simply rerunning the playbook should be fine.

-The python setup script responsible for obtaining the parcels for CDH however is not idempotent, so a failure here might require a rebuild of the cluster.
+#### HDFS & Spark

-It is a good idea that once the hadoop cluster is provisioned, that you inspect the manager to ensure the nodes are up and their services are enabled.
+It is a good idea that once the hadoop cluster is provisioned, that you inspect the web UI of the NameNode/Master to ensure the nodes are up and their services are enabled.
 The created NameNode can easily provision more RAM than you provided it, so that is something to be aware of.
 Also ensure the configuration on the nodes is not stale.